amolmarutijadhav/rag-llm/docs/api/examples.md

        "messages": [
          {
            "role": "system",
-           "content": "You are a helpful technical assistant.
-Answer questions based on the provided context."
+           "content": "You are a helpful assistant."
          },
          {
            "role": "user",
-           "content": "What are the main features of Python?"
+           "content": "What is the main topic?"
          }
        ],
        "temperature": 0.7,